SYSI Air Quality Guidelines

 * People with heart or breathing problems are at greater risk.
 Follow your doctor's usual advice about exercising and managing your condition.

-Another useful site for pinpointing real-time air quality in various areas of the city is: https://map.purpleair.com/1/mAQHI/a10/p604800/cC0#11.76/52.1398/-106.5865
+To review Saskatoon’s current conditions please visit the following site which pinpoints real-time air quality in various areas of the city: https://map.purpleair.com/1/mAQHI/a10/p604800/cC0#11.76/52.1398/-106.5865

 Air quality can change rapidly throughout the day or evening and SYSI determines cancellations by 4:00 PM based on current or forecast conditions.
 If the AQHI reaches a 7 or higher at game time, the referee may cancel the U11-U19 game and SYSI will reschedule it if less than half the U11-U19 game time has not been played.